Long-time journalist, author, Jingle Davis passes away

 “She used the library for a lot of research,” Orser-Schwalm said.
 “I was honored to be acknowledged in her latest book.”

-The book to which he refers is "Following the Tabby Trail: Where Coastal History is Captured in Unique Oyster Shell Structures."
+The book to which he refers is “Following the Tabby Trail: Where Coastal History is Captured in Unique Oyster Shell Structures.”
 This book follows the 725-mile coastline between St. Augustine, Florida, and Charleston, South Carolina.
-Benjamin Galland was the photographer, and his third collaboration with Davis.
+Benjamin Galland was the photographer for the book, his third collaboration with Davis.

 Galland, who visited Davis regularly, had been living in a rental property Davis owned for the past six months.